ryEllison/expoFitter/README.md

 Again, ensuring you are in the directory where you wish the installer to be placed before executing the terminal commands.

-You can also use a point-and-click approach and directly download the installer by navigating to the `installer.zip`, the ellipsis option in the upper right corner (Figure 3), and selecting download (Figure 4; or, using the respective keyboard shortcuts once `installer.zip` has been accessed, e.g., `CTRL + SHIFT + S`).
+You can also use a point-and-click approach to directly download the installer by navigating to `installer.zip`, clicking the *ellipsis* in the upper right corner (Figure 3), and selecting *Download* (Figure 4;
+or, using the respective keyboard shortcuts once `installer.zip` has been accessed, e.g., `CTRL + SHIFT + S`).
 Downloading **expoFitter** this way will require your moving the installer from your local downloads to the desired location on your machine before decompressing the file and executing the `pseudo-installer` pseudo-executable.

 <div class="figure" style="text-align: center">